komuw/naz/documentation/sphinx-docs/introduction.rst

 * (a) For more information about all the parameters that `naz.Client` can take, consult the `documentation here <https://github.com/komuw/naz/blob/master/documentation/config.md>`_
 * (b) More examples can be found `here <https://github.com/komuw/naz/tree/master/examples>`_
-* (c) if you need a SMSC server/gateway to test with, you can use the docker-compose file in this repo to bring up an SMSC simulator.
+* (c) if you need an SMSC server/gateway to test with, you can use the `docker-compose <https://github.com/komuw/naz/blob/master/docker-compose.yml>`_ file in the ``naz`` repo to bring up an SMSC simulator.
-      That docker-compose file also has a redis and rabbitMQ container if you would like to use those as your outboundqueue.
+      That docker-compose file also has a redis and rabbitMQ container if you would like to use those as your `naz.q.BaseOutboundQueue`.

 2.2 As a cli app
 =====================
-``naz`` also ships with a commandline interface app called ``naz-cli``.
+``naz`` also ships with a commandline interface app called ``naz-cli`` (it is also installed by default when you `pip install naz`).

 create a json config file, eg; `/tmp/my_config.json`